 - Are not deportable from the US on any other grounds

 - Have been accepted or have gained re-admission into one of IAU’s programs

 Processing times for reinstatement applications vary; however, it may take as long as 6 months for the application to be adjudicated by USCIS.
 Students are required to register full-time at the next available session before the reinstatement process may begin.
 During this period, students are not be eligible for any type of employment until the reinstatement is approve and may not exit the U.S. to travel.

 IAU will process Reinstatement to regain F-1 Status on a CASE BY CASE basis.
 Please note there is a fee for this request.
 To see if this is the right option for you, please email us at email@example.com or call us to make an appointment with a DSO!

-A part of the National Security Investigations Division and acts as a bridge for government organizations that have an interest in information on nonimmigrants whose primary reason for coming to the United States is to be students.
-On behalf of the U.S. Department of Homeland Security, SEVP manages schools, nonimmigrant students in the F and M visa classifications and their dependents.
-IAU F-1 students must follow these simple guidelines to comply with USCIS regulations:
+The Student and Exchange Visitor Program (SEVP) is a part of the National Security Investigations Division and acts as a bridge for government organizations that have an interest in information on nonimmigrants whose primary reason for coming to the United States is to be students.
+On behalf of the U.S. Department of Homeland Security, SEVP manages schools, nonimmigrant students in the F and M visa classifications, and their dependents.
+IAU’s F-1 students must follow these simple guidelines to comply with USCIS regulations:

 - FULL-TIME.
-F-1 students must be a full-time student at the institution that they are authorized to attend by USCIS.
-This means enrolling in at least 12 undergraduate units or 9 graduate units each mandatory trimester (Spring & Fall) or the initial starting term.
+F-1 students must be full-time students at the institution that they are authorized to attend by USCIS.
+This means enrolling in at least 12 undergraduate units or 9 graduate units each mandatory semester (Spring & Fall) or the initial starting term.